 Westminster Presbyterian Church is part of a larger complex of buildings which provide many services to the community requiring the facility to operate seven days a week.
 There are multiple buildings from various time periods which had made the rear parking entrance unclear.
 The goal of the expansion project was to create an entrance that would become a beacon for its assemblage.

 After much investigation, it was clear that the “Sexton House” was the prime location for a new entrance way into the church.
 The design intent is to transform a 19th century house into an exciting entry point for a 21st century congregation by removing the roof, floors and the entire west wall of the house leaving only the north, east and south masonry walls.
 A new steel and concrete structure is infilled between the existing walls and the entire west wall is made of glass which clearly marks the entry point into the church complex.

-The new entrance lobby becomes the original volume of the entire house and contains a glass vestibule, reception office and a grand stair that links the lower level and the 2nd floor Parish Hall.
+The new entrance lobby becomes the original volume of the house and contains a glass vestibule, reception office and a grand stair that links the lower level and the 2nd floor Parish Hall.
 A ramp leading up to the front door makes the main floor of the church and adjacent structures universally accessible.
-This entrance lobby will truly feel like the center of the Westminster community and be a place for gathering and meeting friends before and after Westminster events.